American Football (band)

-American Football (stylized as americ anfootball) is an American Midwest emo band from Urbana, Illinois, originally active from 1997 to 2000.
+American Football is an American midwest emo band from Urbana, Illinois, originally active from 1997 to 2000.
 They reformed in 2014.

-The band was formed by guitarist, bassist and singer Mike Kinsella (formerly of Cap'n Jazz and Joan of Arc; currently of Owen), guitarist Steve Holmes (also a member of the Geese), and drummer and trumpet player Steve Lamos (formerly of the One Up Downstairs, one-time member of the Firebird Band and Edward Burch & the Staunch Characters, and currently of the Geese and DMS).
-Lamos left the band in 2021 but rejoined in 2023.
+The band was formed by guitarist, bassist and singer Mike Kinsella (formerly of Cap'n Jazz and Joan of Arc; currently of Owen), guitarist Steve Holmes and drummer and trumpet player Steve Lamos (formerly of the One Up Downstairs).
+Lamos announced his departure from the band in 2021 but rejoined in 2023.

 Despite the group's short initial lifespan, their self-titled debut album became one of the most acclaimed emo and math rock records of its era.
-After reuniting in 2014, with Kinsella's cousin Nate Kinsella joining the band, American Football has released two more albums, both bearing the same name as their debut: American Football / LP2 (2016) and American Football / LP3 (2019).
+After reuniting in 2014, with Kinsella's cousin Nate Kinsella joining the band, American Football has released three more albums, all bearing the same name as their debut: American Football (2016), American Football (2019), and American Football (2026).